Strategic planning for natural hazards in NSW

 We are giving communities and councils the tools to prepare for, manage and recover from extreme events – potentially saving lives and property.

-- A resource kit to support the strategic planning process and help plan-making authorities find the information and data they need.
+- a resource kit (PDF, 217 KB) to support the strategic planning process and help plan-making authorities find the information and data they need

 The guide helps create regional, district and local strategic plans, planning proposals and other strategic planning activities.
 It: